Symbian9/qmapshack-doc-wiki/DevelopingDocumentation.md

     corrections, but leave errors not related to your current work unresolved in the current changeset you are working on, and if you want to resolve them, resolve them in a separate changeset later.

-*   Finally, keep your Bitbucket password ready for pushing the repository upstream and run the commands

-            hg commit
-            hg push

 [^3]:
     Mind that under some circumstances (in particular when running it